veebch/walkman/README.md

 # Walkman

-Get copies of audio files from Plex playlists to add to a portable DAC.
+Get copies of audio files from Plex playlists to add to a portable music player.
 You can specify Playlists to ignore.
-Works best when you keep a relatively small playlist for use on your DAC.
+Works best when you keep a relatively small playlist for use on your travels.

 # Dependencies